 The volume of mentions

-Once you acquire a piece of content that brings you substantial spike in media coverage, you should track other online sources talking about your client.
+Once you acquire a piece of content that brings you a substantial spike in media coverage, you should track other online sources talking about your client.

 Once you publish your article, story, or photo, other media outlets can share your content.
-In the old model of AVE rate, it was impossible to measure the full impact of your publicity.
+In the old model of the AVE rate, it was impossible to measure the full impact of your publicity.

 Media monitoring tools will collect every publicly available mention containing your predefined keyword.
-You can track the number of mentions and get a general idea how your content is distributed across the web.
+You can track the number of mentions and get a general idea of how your content is distributed across the web.

-Sentiment is one of the most important factors when it comes to measuring AVE.
+The sentiment is one of the most important factors when it comes to measuring AVE.
 In today’s world, it is not enough to focus solely on media coverage.

-By adding sentiment to the metrics you follow regularly, you can answer a very important question: what impact does content have on your clients’ reputation?
+By adding a sentiment to the metrics you follow regularly, you can answer a very important question: what impact does content have on your clients’ reputation?

 A high number of mentions with prevailing positive sentiment indicates a successful PR campaign.
 Your clients should expect a high return on investment.

 Prevailing negative sentiment is a sign you should change the way your communications work.
 It can be the tone of voice, form of your messaging, or channel through which you communicate with your audience.